StarIitNova/StarIitNova/README.md

 Hello!
-I'm DollorLua
+I'm Fynotix! (aka DollorLua)

-I work on roblox and unity!
+I mainly work with Lua, c#, and javascript.
+I also have a few ruby and python projects if you want to check those out.
+You may know me for my electron applications which I only have a few of, as I really do suck at using electron-forge.